sergmain/metaheuristic/README.md

 and managing the process of assigning tasks to Stations.

 ## Copyright
-Innovation platforms LLC, CA US
+Innovation platforms LLC, San Francisco, US